jombastic/pig-latin/README.md

 * The program adds "way" to multiple letter word beginning with a vowel
   * Example Input: english
   * Example Output: englishway
+* The program adds "way" to the end of every word beginning with a vowel
+  * Example Input: english girls image
+  * Example Output: englishway girls imageway
 ## Setup

 * To see the page open the link https://jombastic.github.io/wikipedia-home-rebuild/